 Warren Buffett, also fondly known as the ‘Oracle of Omaha,’ is an investing legend whose name has become synonymous with successful long-term value investing.
 Born in 1930 in Omaha, Nebraska, he developed a keen interest in business and investing at a remarkably young age.
 After graduating from Columbia Business School and a short stint at Benjamin Graham’s investment firm, he established Buffett Partnership Ltd., where he honed his unique investing style.

 His firm eventually acquired a textile manufacturing company, Berkshire Hathaway, which became the primary investment vehicle through which Buffett would amass one of the world’s greatest fortunes.
 Buffett’s extraordinary success over the decades has made him a figure of immense interest and respect in the global financial community.
+To my eyes, looking at how he managed capital allocation across changing market cycles provides a fantastic masterclass for any DIY investor looking to build a resilient, long-term framework.
+What I found interesting is that the business model transitioned from an uncompetitive manufacturing facility into an insurance-fueled cash-compounding fortress.

 Concept of long-term investing